-Quick Start/Escort Service provides students, staff, and visitors safe conduct to their cars, especially late at night.
-Both services are available seven days a week.
-Quick Start/Escort Service helps motorists with battery problems, frozen locks, and empty gas tanks.
-Quick Start attendants also assist in fixing flat tires.
-The attendant will refer the motorist to a local towing service if unable to fix the problem with the car.
-If a motorist is locked out of his/her car, personnel from the Department of Public Safety will assist in unlocking it.
-The Quick Start/Escort Service attendant can be contacted by dialing the Department of Public Safety at 708.534.4900.
+Community Service Officers provide students, staff, and visitors safe conduct to their cars, especially late at night.
+Services are available seven days a week.
+Community Service Officers help motorists with battery problems, frozen locks, empty gas tanks, and tires that are low on air.
+If a motorist is locked out of his or her car, personnel from the Department of Public Safety will assist in unlocking it.
+A Community Service Officer can be contacted by dialing the Department of Public Safety at 708.534.4900.